AndreVallestero/conlang0/README.md

 ## Orthography

 ## Grammar
-Can be written entirely spaceless
+Can be written entirely without spaces

 Head initial